OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 - Does your app need access to location services of the device?
 - Does your app use device identifiers to identify the device?

 Explain the user why your app needs to do this kind of things.
+More information on this subject can be found at the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Apple Human Interface Guidelines") and the [Android App permissions best practices](https://developer.android.com/training/permissions/requesting.html#explain "Android App permissions best practices").

 #### Other Information You Have to Share (OSS Information)